Clinical Trials for Lung Cancer

 Dr. Shepherd has been devoted to collaboration with the basic scientists of the Ontario Cancer Institute to develop a Translational Research Program related to Lung Cancer.
 She was instrumental in the creation of NCIC trial-associated Lung Cancer Tumour Banks that contain both cancer and normal lung samples.
 These precious samples will play a critical role in furthering understanding of the molecular abnormalities of lung cancer in the future.
 It is also anticipated that future studies using these samples will help to identify patients who are most likely to derive benefit from specific therapies.

-- Senior Staff Physician at the Princess Margaret Hospital
+Senior Staff Physician at the Princess Margaret Cancer Centre

-- Professor of Medicine in the Department of Medicine at the University of Toronto
+Professor of Medicine, Department of Medicine, University of Toronto